RozbehSharahi/fhp-rest-api/README.md

 # FHP REST API [![Build Status](https://travis-ci.org/RozbehSharahi/fhp-rest-api.svg?branch=v2.0.0)](https://travis-ci.org/RozbehSharahi/fhp-rest-api) (Master [![Build Status](https://travis-ci.org/RozbehSharahi/fhp-rest-api.svg?branch=master)](https://travis-ci.org/RozbehSharahi/fhp-rest-api))

-## Inspiration
+## Description

-FHP REST API was inspired by the project `greg0/lazer-database` which is a PHP library that provides the use of JSON files as a database.
+FHP REST API provides an easy way to setup a __JSON FILE based REST API__.

-## What is does
+There are no dependencies to MySQL or other databases.
+All files will be stored as json files by default.
+Still you may also integrate your own way of saving data, by integrating your own __controllers__, __entites__ and __normalizers__.

-With `rozbehsharahi/fhp-rest-api` you can setup a simple REST API that saves everything in JSON files and has no need for databases.
+I'm trying really hard to make this very flexible and at the same easy to understand, i hope you enjoy working with this.

 ## Installation